motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

-[Skip to the Product section](#the-product) if you don't care for backstory and distribution model.

-Orbit wants to replace clunky and stale intranet systems of today.
-To do that, it needs to crawl a ton of your sensitive information.
-But, therein lies a misaligned incentive (one we discovered early in user research):
+To replace the stale and clunky intranet systems of today, Orbit will need to crawl a ton of your sensitive information.
+But, in doing so there lies a tension in misaligned incentives, one we discovered early in our user research:

 _No one wants to trust any single company with all of their data._

-Close friends wouldn't even install early trial versions of Orbit without permission from their team.
-We wanted to build a better knowledge tool, but having it live in the cloud or on-prem would mean difficult onboarding and thus a heavy sales need.
+Even our close friends didn't want to install early trial versions of Orbit to use at fast-and-loose startups.
+We wanted to build a better knowledge tool, but it became clear that having it live in the cloud or on-prem would mean high risk trails, difficult onboarding, and thus a need for a sales-forward team.

-But todays computers are powerful.
+But today, computers are powerful.
 They have lots of memory.
 Topic modeling and search with modern NLP is orders of magnitude faster and easier to do than just a couple years ago.
-We realized with just a bit more care towards compute power we could run Orbit entirely locally on your computer.
-That meant:
+In frustration with our failed sales, we realized that with some optimization, we could run Orbit entirely locally on your computer.
+And if we did, we could avoid a server altogether.
+That would mean:

-- No handling of user data - risk-free trials.
+- No handling of user data = risk-free trials.
-- No need for on-prem server - low onboard cost.
+- No need for on-prem server = low onboard cost.

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">